ergildo/timescaledb-benchmark/README.md

 export DB_MAX_CONNECTIONS=<< Max open connections >>

 ```
-Make sure that you have Goland installed, see prerequisite section.
+Make sure that you have Golang installed, see prerequisite section.

 ### Database migrations
 To execute database migrations, run: